JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-6.md

 Named parameters on the Activity have corresponding named arguments on the WorkItem.
 Like in function calls, optional parameters of the Activity can be skipped and left unspecified while posting a WorkItem.

 For this exercise, you create a WorkItem to execute the Activity ListLayers.
 The WorkItem uses the dwg file you uploaded in the previous task as the input for the Activity.
-The request downloads the dwg file using its URN, which is stored in the Collection Variable `ossDwgFileUrn`.

 ## Create a WorkItem